-Today, the best way to know that I’m involved in a faster or more volitile mode of thinking (one that’s always setting up the next crash) is to simply observe the waves of sensation during everyday movements.
-Watching my ebb and flow, so to speak.
-Fortunately, this detection setting is something I don’t have to worry about turning on as it now operates full time, like a mental radar, whether I like it or not.
+Today, the best way to know that I’m involved in a faster or more volatile mode of thinking (one that’s always setting up the next crash) is to simply observe the waves of sensation during everyday movements─watching my ebb and flow, so to speak.
+Fortunately, this detection setting is something I don’t have to worry about turning on as it now operates like a mental radar full time, whether I like it or not.

-Not only do I see all of my mutual interactions in-depth and without choice, i.e., the soft and springy reactions from every party involved, but I also thoroughly catch wind of any one-way inputs that cause different commotions.
-These include the information derived through mediums such as TV, books, documentaries, radio, etc., or the process of simply reading, watching or translating any part of the world emanating around me.
+Not only do I see all of my human interactions in-depth and without choice (i.e., the soft and springy reactions from every party involved), but I also thoroughly catch wind of any one-way inputs that cause different commotions.
+These include the information derived through mediums such as TV, books, documentaries, radio, etc., or the process of simply reading, watching, or translating any part of the world emanating around me.

-Constantly watching the full spectrum of reactionary sensation in one’s life sounds borderline insane.
-But don’t worry because soon you’ll reach a point where not only can’t you turn this feature off, but it will run in the background without being such a burden.
+Constantly watching the full spectrum of reactionary sensation in one’s life sounds borderline insane as there is so much information to discern.
+But don’t worry, because soon you’ll reach a point where not only can’t you turn this feature off, but it will run in the background without being such a burden.

 Therefore, after a lifetime of acquiring positive reinforcement that hadn’t worked in my favour (aka the undisciplined converting of my psychological energy), which created an ongoing fluctuation that eventually soured my mood, I’m now able to see how I had rationalised a line of toxic behaviour from my past.

 Problems first started to show when the small ignorances I accepted in my escapes began leading to larger ones.
 In turn, this caused the intensity of my positive self-hypnosis to increase exponentially over time.
 Again, this applies more so for the Highly Sensitive Mind, in case you were wondering what the heck I’m going on about, or why I’m giving the positive force a bad name.